JulienGAMartin/JulienGAMartin.github.io/content/en/authors/op_alex_jebb/_index.md

   courses:
   - course: PhD. in Biology
     institution: University of Ottawa
-    year: 2017 - present
+    year: 2017 - 2022
-  - course:
-    institution:
-    year:
-  - course:
-    institution:
-    year:
 email: "" # email here
-interests: # can add more if you want
+#interests: # can add more if you want
-- keyword 1
+#- keyword 1
-- keyword 2
+#- keyword 2
-- keyword 3
+#- keyword 3
 organizations:
 - name: University of Aberdeen
   url: "" # your webpage here